 1. Build up your background knowledge

-For your initial exploration of product management, we can recommend:
+For your initial exploration of great reading materials on how to become a product manager, we can recommend:

 - What is Product Management?
 A Complete Introductory Guide

 - Product Management for Dummies, a book by Brian Lawley and Pamela Schure

 - Hooked: How to Build Habit-Forming Products, a book by Nir Eyal

 - This is Product Management, a podcast hosted by Mike Fishbein

 You’ve immersed yourself in the topic of product management, and you’re even more excited to start a career in the field.
 Excellent!
 Now it’s time to take it up a notch by developing your skillset.

 First, take stock of your existing competencies in relation to the most important skills of a product manager (outlined earlier on in this guide, and in our product management skills round-up).
 Mark down the skills you’ve already got, and make a note of your gaps—the skills you’ll need to focus on learning.

 With your skills gaps identified, take proactive steps to fill them.
 If you’re working, look for opportunities to develop these skills in your current job.
 This is especially useful for soft skills like communication and problem-solving, which you can apply and practice in almost any context.

 Depending on where you work, you may also find opportunities to gain product-specific knowledge.
 If you can, ask to shadow a UX designer, web developer, or even a product manager within your organization—or to at least pick their brains for half an hour over coffee or on a Zoom call.